-In Christianity, frequently changing denominations and churches is generally considered unwise because it’s hard on personal relationships, pastors, and congregations.
-Nevertheless, people occasionally change denominations and churches for a variety of reasons, such as when they relocate for work.
-Many people wonder if it’s wrong to denominations and churches.
+In Christianity, frequently changing denominations and churches are generally considered unwise because it’s hard on personal relationships, pastors, and congregations.
+Nevertheless, people occasionally change denominations and churches for various reasons, such as when they relocate for work.
+Many people wonder if it’s wrong to change denominations and churches.

 Usually, changing Protestant denominations isn’t a sin, but why a person decides to leave one for another matters.
 Some reasons for leaving are better than others.
 Even if a person decides that they should leave a denomination or church, they should strive to leave on good terms and in a loving way.